ubuntu-robotics/ros-snaps-examples/github_action/README.md

 Additionally the job make sure the built snap is installable and perform a basic test by calling the command.

-Finally the job upload the `.snap` so it can be used by the next job.
-The uploaded artifact can also be downloaded from the GitHub interface.
+Finally the job creates an artifact of the `.snap` so that it can be used by the next job.
+The artifact can also conveniently be downloaded from the GitHub interface.

 ## Job: `publish`